Can’t get Sky where you live? Here are some alternatives to Sky TV

 - Replay TV. which allows you to catch up on your favourite programs from the last 7 days.

-With this plan, you also get access to My Prime - which has thousands of hours of box sets and movies on demand - and Horizon Go, which allows you to watch live TV on the move.
+With this plan, you also get access to Virgin Media Movies and Box Sets - which has thousands of hours of box sets and movies on demand - and Virgin Anywhere TV, which allows you to watch live TV on the move.

 You can also record 4 shows at one time, and watch a fifth live.